CalVer is a versioning convention based on your project's release calendar, instead of arbitrary numbers.

+CalVer is a versioning convention based on your project's release calendar, instead of arbitrary numbers.**

+>

-The vast majority of modern software versions are composed of two or three numeric segments, plus the optional modifier.
+> The vast majority of modern version identifiers are composed of two or three numeric segments, plus the optional modifier.
 Convention suggests that four-numeric-segment versions are discouraged.

-As seen in the case studies below, projects have found more than one useful way to leverage dates in their versions.
+> As seen in the case studies below, projects have found more than one useful way to leverage dates in their versions.
 Rather than choose a single scheme, CalVer introduces standard terminology for developers, based on current practices and conventions.

-YYYY- Full year - 2006, 2016, 2106
+> YYYY- Full year - 2006, 2016, 2106